 PHE aims to protect and improve the nation's health, support people in leading healthy lifestyles, help the NHS and local authorities to plan care services, and reduce inequalities.
 As part of this role, PHE provides the government and NHS with evidence-based information and recommendations.

-In 2017 PHE assessed the scale of prescription drug dependence in England and how it might be addressed.
+In 2017 PHE was commissioned by the Department of Health & Social Care to assess the scale of prescription drug dependence in England and how it might be addressed.
 The review, titled "Dependence and withdrawal associated with some prescribed medicines", involved a literature search to look at evidence on the effectiveness and harms of 5 broad classes of drug treatment used in the management of mental health and chronic pain:

 - benzodiazepines – tranquillisers mainly prescribed for anxiety